UO-CIS211/Duck_Sudoku/doc/HOWTO-GUESS.md

 contains bad choices.
 The worst that can happen is that we might continue to make guesses when we should recognize that the board is unsolvable.
-So if naked single or hidden single eliminate some canidates or choose some tile values that they shouldn't, it might slow the solver down, but it won't break it.
+So if naked single or hidden single eliminate some candidates or choose some tile values that they shouldn't, it might slow the solver down, but it won't break it.

 We can't have an infinite loop because the board will be filled up